 Thinking of rehoming?
 You’ve come to the right place.
 The decision to rehome a pet is a life-changing one for you and your family, and Edinburgh Dog and Cat Home’s animal experts are on hand to answer any questions you may have and help you meet your perfect match.
 Read through the sections below to find out more about our rehoming process.
-Please note, in order to comply with government guidelines and social distancing measures, we have changed our rehoming process.
+Please note , in order to reduce our onsite visitors, we have changed our rehoming process.

 We can no longer accommodate walk-in rehoming viewings or applications.
 All initial rehoming enquiries must be carried out via our online interest form.
 We kindly request that you have a look at the animals available on our website and app and read their information carefully before registering your interest.

 During the rehoming process we will be following government guidelines and adhering to tier travel restrictions.

 Please make sure that you are following current travel guidelines, socially distancing, and wearing facemasks when you visit.

 Found a Match?

 Registering your interest: Have you identified a pet on our website or app that you’re interested in?
 Fill in the rehoming interest form which can be found below and a member of our team will review the information you provided and let you know if we think you may be a match for your chosen pet.
 If so, we will arrange for someone from our rehoming team to call you in order to fill in an application over the phone.
 Your application may need to be reviewed by a senior member of the team.